poroping/terraform-provider-fortios/docs/data-sources/system_clustersync.md

 The `session_sync_filter` block contains:

 * `dstaddr` - Only sessions to this IPv4 address are synchronized.
-You can only enter one address.
-To synchronize sessions for multiple destination addresses, add multiple filters.
 * `dstaddr6` - Only sessions to this IPv6 address are synchronized.
-You can only enter one address.
-To synchronize sessions for multiple destination addresses, add multiple filters.
 * `dstintf` - Only sessions to this interface are synchronized.
-You can only enter one interface name.
-To synchronize sessions to multiple destination interfaces, add multiple filters.
 * `srcaddr` - Only sessions from this IPv4 address are synchronized.
-You can only enter one address.
-To synchronize sessions from multiple source addresses, add multiple filters.
 * `srcaddr6` - Only sessions from this IPv6 address are synchronized.
-You can only enter one address.
-To synchronize sessions from multiple source addresses, add multiple filters.
 * `srcintf` - Only sessions from this interface are synchronized.
-You can only enter one interface name.
-To synchronize sessions for multiple source interfaces, add multiple filters.
 * `custom_service` - Only sessions using these custom services are synchronized.
 Use source and destination port ranges to define these custom services.The structure of `custom_service` block is documented below.

 The `custom_service` block contains: